bvanalderweireldt/concurrent-unique-queue/README.md

 # concurrent-unique-queue
-A Java concurrent unique queue backed by a Set.
+A Java concurrent unique queue backed by a Set (LinkedHashSet), for when you need to have a Queue with unique elements.
+The ConcurrentSetBlockingQueue will behave the same way if the queue is full or if a duplicate entry already exists in the Queue.

-If you need to have a Queue with unique elements (needs to have a poper hash and equals implementations).
+**Your element needs to have a proper hash and equals implementations !**

 ```xml
 <dependency>